panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getparameters-method.md

 ## <a name="parameters"></a>Parametry
  `cParams`
- [in] Velikost `params` pole.
+ [in] The size of the `params` array.

  `pcParams`
- [in] Ukazatel `ULONG32` , která obdrží velikost vyrovnávací paměti, který musí obsahovat parametry.
+ [in] A pointer to a `ULONG32` that receives the size of the buffer that is required to contain the parameters.

  `params`
- [out] Ukazatel do vyrovnávací paměti, která přijímá parametry.
+ [out] A pointer to the buffer that receives the parameters.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: